jessecusack/academic-kickstart/content/authors/admin/_index.md

   url: ""

 # Short bio (displayed in user profile at end of posts)
-bio: My research interests include small scale ocean physics processes.
+bio: I'm a postdoctoral research fellow at Rutgers University.
+I study small to mesoscale ocean processes such as turbulence, flows over topography, internal waves and eddies.
+I am interested in the role such processes play in Earth's climate.

 interests:
 - Physical Oceanography